-Lea is serving his 10th year (3rd term) on Roanoke City Council and was elected Vice Mayor 2008 through 2010.
+Lea is serving his 14th year (5th term) on Roanoke City Council and was elected Mayor 2016 through 2020.
 Prior to being elected to council, he served as chairman of the Roanoke City School Board.
 Lea received his Bachelor of Arts degree in Sociology from Virginia Union University.
 He attended Old Dominion University graduate school of Urban Studies and received an Honorary Doctor Degree in Humane Letters.

 The Virginia Parole Board reviews all eligible offenders.
 An offender is eligible for parole if he or she falls into one of the following categories:

 - The offender committed the crime prior to January 1, 1995

 - The offender has multiple misdemeanors committed prior to July 1, 2008

 - The offender was sentenced to indeterminate sentences under the Youthful Offender Act

 Once an offender is eligible for parole, the parole process in Virginia goes through the three steps illustrated in the following slideshow.

 Once a decision is certified, granted offenders are released according to Virginia Parole Board policy and procedures.
 Offenders who are denied parole receive a letter setting forth reasons for the denial.